Sharp Bounds in the Latent Index Selection Model: Extensions

 \subsection{Rank Similarity}

 The next extension illustrates how the preceding framework and results can be used to (sharply) accommodate additional assumptions on the joint distribution of outcomes.
-Such assumptions address a stark feature underlying the sharp bounds in the basic model: among compliers where the distribution of treated and untreated outcomes is observed, treatment effects could be perfectly counter-monotonic, and among non-compliers, treatment effects are not restricted at all.
+Such assumptions address a stark feature underlying the sharp bounds in the basic model: among compliers where the distribution of treated and untreated outcomes is observed, treatment effects could be perfectly countermonotonic, and among non-compliers, treatment effects are not restricted at all.
 Equally starkly, suppose that the joint distribution of potential outcomes --- and thus the distribution of treatment effects --- were known.
 Such knowledge could significantly improve the quality of inference over counterfactual weighted treatment effects $\te (w)$.
 Yet this still might not point identify all such effects because of the remaining uncertainty about the relationship between treatment effects and the propensity for selection into treatment.

 Rank similarity or invariance is a strong but often reasonable assumption on the joint distribution of potential outcomes that clearly illustrates these improvements and limitations.
 The identifying power of both assumptions is studied previously by Chernozhukov and Hansen~\cite{chernozhukovhansen}, who focus on identification of the population potential outcome distributions in a generalized setting with possibly non-binary treatments and a non-separable selection rule.
 Those weaker assumptions suffice for identifying population quantiles, but not for identifying (let alone defining) policy-relevant parameters such as those derived from the $\mte$ function.
-This paper's contribution is to sharply incorporate the rank similarity and invariance assumptions into the latent index selection framework, which allows i) partial identification of weighted treatment effects $\te (w)$ beyond the average treatment effect, and ii) the relaxation of a previous continuity assumption that is violated in the empirical application of \autoref{sec:ohie}.
+This paper's contribution is to sharply incorporate the rank similarity and invariance assumptions into the latent index selection framework, which allows i) partial identification of weighted treatment effects $\te (w)$ beyond the average treatment effect, and ii) the relaxation of a previous continuity assumption that is violated in the empirical application of \autoref{sec:ohie}. \footnote{ In other related work, Vuong and Xu~\cite{vuongxu} identify individual treatment effects (and thus also the average treatment effect) under rank invariance and the monotonicity assumption of Imbens and Angrist~\cite{imbensangrist}.
+The key to their main result on point identification is the existence of a deterministic mapping between potential outcomes, which relies on continuity of potential outcome distributions.
+The existence of mass points explains the difference in our results, including why the $\ate$ in my application (\autoref{sec:ohie}) is not point-identified. }

 \begin{assumption}[Rank Similarity or Invariance] \begin{enumerate} \item[a.]
 Potential outcomes satisfy rank similarity if for $d = 0,1$ there exist rank variables $ V_d $ that satisfy $Y_d = Q_{Y_d} (V_d)$ and that are identically distributed conditional on $U$. \footnote{ As discussed by Chernozhukov and Hansen~\cite{chernozhukovhansen}, the quantile or Skorokhod representation is without empirical loss of generality because i) by \autoref{assn:data} the researcher only observes the distribution of data, and ii) for any distribution function such a random variable and representation exist; see e.g.~p.~34 of Williams~\cite{williams}. } \item[b.]
 Potential outcomes satisfy rank invariance if the rank variables are equal: $V_0 = V_1$. \end{enumerate} \end{assumption}